alexgf0/rag/README.md

     emb_info --> dist[pick near info embeddings<br> to query embedding]
     emb_query --> dist

-    dist -- input:<br>(information from closest embeddings)  --> lm[Language model]
+    dist -- input:<br>(information from<br>closest embeddings)  --> lm[Language model]
     query -- input --> lm
 ```

 - Using the embedding model we process the document information to create embeddings that represent the information in an *n-dimensional* space.
-    + in the beggining I processed the whole file (bad performance), then I choose to split the contents into chunks of 8192 characters ([file-utils.ts line 60](./src/lib/file-utils.ts)).
+    + in the beginning I processed the whole file (bad performance), then I chose to split the contents into chunks of 8192 characters ([file-utils.ts line 60](./src/lib/file-utils.ts)).
 - When the user sends a query, an embedding is generated for the query.
 - We compare the distance between the query embedding and the info chunk embeddings (in the *n-dimensional space*).
 The closer to the query embedding a content is, the more relevant it should be to the query.
-- Finally we create the input to the language model with the following template ([route.ts line 28](./src/app/api/chat/route.ts)):
+- Finally we create the input to the language model using the relevant information with the following template ([route.ts line 28](./src/app/api/chat/route.ts)):
     ```
     with the following context:
     {info chunks we retrieved}